 - It’s a simple well seasoned candied sweet potato recipe.
 Basically just add all of the ingredient to a pot.
 Let it come to a boil then simmer and cover.
-Until the yams are nice and tender.
+Until the yams are nice, sweet and tender.
 Then uncover to let the liquid reduce.

 - They're rich, sweet and buttery with warm spices and orange flavor.
 Definitely not diet food but perfect to eat once a year for Thanksgiving.

 - It cooks on the stovetop.
 This way you can keep an eye on it and occasionally stir to prevent the candied sweet potatoes s and the cooking liquid from burning.
-You can even adjust the flavors to your liking when your making stovetop candied yams.
+You can even adjust the flavors to your liking when your making it this way.

 - Lastly, candied yams are a wonderful inexpensive side dish.

-My mom and grandmother used to make these the old fashioned way, by boiling the potatoes first but that’s not necessary.
-Here’s how I cook candied yams:
+My mom and grandmother used to make these the old fashioned way, by boiling the potatoes first but that's not necessary.
+Here's my recipe:

 Remove the cover and set stove to medium.
 Let the cooking liquid come to a boil.
 Stirring occasionally until the cooking liquid reduces about 10 minute or until the syrup coats the yams.

 Remove the pot with the candied yams from the stovetop.
 Next place the pot of sweet potatoes into the oven until you are ready to serve them.
-Candied yams taste best warm.
+These taste best warm.

 TIPS TO MAKE STOVETOP CANDIED YAMS